MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Devices.CorporateManagement/Remove-MgOfficeClientConfigurationAssignment.md

 # Remove-MgOfficeClientConfigurationAssignment

 ## SYNOPSIS
-Delete navigation property assignments for officeConfiguration
+The list of group assignments for the policy.

 ## SYNTAX